cloudogu/k8s-ces-setup/docs/operations/custom_setup_configuration_en.md

 ### Region RegistryConfigEncrypted

 Properties have no differences to `ces-setup`
-It should be noted, however, that the key/value pairs are not immediately set in the Dogu configuration.
-Because the Dogu operator generates the public and private key for a Dogu only later, the RegistryConfigEncrypted is stored in Secrets which are consumed afterwards after key generation by the Dogu operator.
+Note, however, that the key/value pairs are not set immediately in the Dogu configuration, because the dogu operator generates the public and private key for a dogu only at the time of the dogu installation.
+Therefore, the entries from the `registryConfigEncrypted` region are stored in Secrets between.
+These are consumed by the dogu operator when a dogu is installed.

 ## Deployment of a setup configuration